erkandem/mlAppKit/docs/source/views_index.rst

 #. documentation sample
 #. host application
 #. pop-up views
-#. one group of thee plugin views
+#. one group of plugin views

 Structuring your own documentation on the go